 Services are subject to Utilization Review by Company using criteria developed by Medical Group and approved by Company.
-You may request the criteria by calling Customer Service.
-Some mental health Services require prior authorization by Company.
-See the "Prior Authorization Review Requirements" section.
+You may request the criteria by calling Member Services.

 The benefits described in this "Mental Health Services" section comply with the Mental Health Parity and Addiction Equity Act.